aricooperdavis/Huawei-TCX-Converter/README.md

     python Huawei-TCX-Converter.py --file HiTrack_1551732120000155173259000030001

 I've included both the HiTrack file and the resultant TCX file in the Examples folder for you to have a go with.
 You can also [visualise the data online](https://www.mygpsfiles.com/app/#3gcQ1H3M).

-## Release Notes
-### Version 3.0 Build 1910.0301
-#### New features and changes
-<li>It is now possible to (mass) convert activity data from the JSON file with the motion path detail data available in
-the Privacy Data zip file that you can request in the Huawei Health app.
-Use the new --json command line option and specify your extracted "motion path detail data.json" file.
-To be able to request your data in the Huawei Health app, a prerequisite is to have an enabled Huawei account in the app.
-To request your data, tap the "Me" button in the lower right-hand corner, then tap on your account name on top of the screen.
-Next, tap on 'Privacy Center' (one but last option just above 'Settings').
-You can now request ALL your Huawei Health app data in a zip file by tapping 'Request Your Data'.
-You will receive a mail with a link to download the zip file.
-Once downloaded, open the zip file and go to the "data/Motion path detail data & description" folder.
-Extract the file "motion path detail data.json" from the zip file.
-Use this file in the --json command line option.
-This will generate both the original HiTrack files and the converted TCX files.
-Closes #37.</li>

-#### Known Limitations
-<li>The JSON file from the Huawei Privacy export contains other interesting data and information which is currently not
-used (yet).</li>

 ## Comparison
 This is an image of the GPS trace from the .tcx file.
 The command line output above also lists the start time as 2019-03-04 20:42:00, the distance as 1.70km, and the duration as 00:07:49.